Kurento/kurento/source/features/events.rst

 IceGatheringDone
 ----------------

+All local candidates have been found, so the gathering process is finished for this peer.
+Note this doesn't imply that the remote peer has finished its own gathering, so more remote candidates might still arrive.

-All local candidates have been found, all remote candidates have been received from the remote peer, and all pairs of local-remote candidates have been tested for connectivity.
-When this happens, all activity of the ICE agent stops.
+When this event triggers, all activity of the ICE Agent stops.
 Equivalent to the signal `NiceAgent::"candidate-gathering-done" <https://nice.freedesktop.org/libnice/NiceAgent.html#NiceAgent-candidate-gathering-done>`__.